pchoi-edr/TechEngr-C360-LOS-API-V1.1/api-transfer-protocol.md

-Requests issued to the LOS API are only acted upon if they contain a token indicating that the sender has been authenticated as a known client application registered with EDR.
+Requests issued to the LOS API are only acted upon if they contain a token indicating that the sender has been authenticated as a known client application registered with LightBox.
 These tokens expire after a certain amount of time, so client applications must periodically re-authenticate with the LOS API system.